Willy-Kimura/TrialMaker.Demo/README.md

 You can expand or collapse the Clients Database section using the *expand/collapse* icon: ![search-clients](/Assets/Screenshots/expand-collapse-icon.png)

-That's just about it on the License Generator utility.
+That's about it on the License Generator utility.
 More improvements and updates are sure to come with each and every release.

 # License